Stoopid Cats Revolutionizes P2E Gaming: 100K Players, $250K Raised, And Dividend Nfts

+(MENAFN- GlobeNewsWire - Nasdaq) Stoopid Cats' Telegram-based mini-game launched on January 7th to great acclaim with over 100,000 users storming into the game in just under 7 days.

-(MENAFN- Zex PR Wire) Dubai, UAE, 27th January 2025, ZEX PR WIRE , Stoopid Cats on Solana, a pioneering NFT and blockchain gaming project, is making waves with the launch of its Telegram-based mini-game on January 7th .
+Dubai, UAE, Jan.
+27, 2025 (GLOBE NEWSWIRE) -- Stoopid Cats on Solana, a pioneering NFT and blockchain gaming project, is making waves with the launch of its Telegram-based mini-game on January 7th .
 The team is also developing two casual mobile/PC games -one P2E and one non-P2E-with the first mobile app game planned for release in 2025, followed by the second game in 2026.

 At the heart of the project lies the "Be Stoopid" motto-a lifestyle movement encouraging people to embrace life's simple joys without overthinking or stress.
 This guiding philosophy gives Stoopid Cats a unique and meaningful identity in the crowded blockchain space.